 EuroScience Open Forum (ESOF)

 ESOF – EuroScience Open Forum –, a platform created by EuroScience, is the biennial pan-European meeting dedicated to scientific research and innovation.
 At ESOF meetings leading scientists, researchers, young researchers, business people, entrepreneurs and innovators, policy makers, science and technology communicators and the general public from all over Europe discuss new discoveries and debate the direction that research is taking in the sciences, humanities and social sciences.
 Find out more about ESOF in this supplement to the European Parliament magazine released on the occasion of ESOF 2012 in Dublin.

 EuroScientist is the official publication of EuroScience.
 Its motto is: “European science conversations by the community, for the community.”

 A magazine unique among its kind, EuroScientist is about the interface between science, policy and society, with a European approach on issues such as science policy, ethics, impact of science, as well as issues relating to the science endeavour and individual scientists (work-life balance and career advice).
-A professional journal, EuroScientist also aims to give a voice to the scientists doing science in practice, giving them a space to alert and engage the public opinion on issues relevant to society and on the threats to research and innovation.
+A professional journal, EuroScientist also aims to give a voice to the scientists doing science in practice, giving them a space to share their concerns and alert the decision-makers on issues relevant to the future of society and on the threats to research.

 Open letter “They have chosen ignorance!”

 Petition for European Researchers

 Scientists from different European countries describe in this letter published on October 8, 2015 that, despite marked heterogeneity in the situation of scientific research in their respective countries, there are strong similarities in the destructive policies being followed.
 This critical analysis, highlighted in Nature and simultaneously published in a number of newspapers across Europe, is a wake-up call to policy makers to correct their course, and to researchers and citizens to defend the essential role of science in society.
 Sign this letter here.

 Homo Scientificus Europaeus